phillid/idalius/README.md

 Not really useful apart from having a laugh in a channel.
 Really not sure why I added this except for a lame gag or two.
 Worth it.

+### Set channel topic

+	topic #channel new topic

+Does what it says on the tin.

 ### Set channel/user modes

 	mode #channel +v someone